LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 ---
 title: "Build Your First Smart Contract with Ethereum & Solidity"
-date: "2021-11-08"
+date: "2021-11-23"
 coverImage: "coverimage.png"
 author: "Aritra Belel"
 tags: ["Blockchain", "Ethereum", "Solidity"]
-description: "Smart contracts are an exciting way to build decentralised applications (dapps) on a blockchain.
+description: "Smart contracts are an exciting way to build decentralized applications (dapps) on a blockchain.
 This tutorial helps you learn and build your first smart contract using Solidity on Ethereum blockchain."
 ---

 ## What is a Smart Contract?

-[**Smart Contracts**](https://en.wikipedia.org/wiki/Smart_contract) 📝 are simple programs that are stored on a blockchain network.
+[**Smart Contracts**](https://en.wikipedia.org/wiki/Smart_contract) 📝 are simple programs stored on a blockchain network.

 You can say it's like an agreement between two people in the form of computer code.
-The transactions that happen in a smart contract are processed by the blockchain and stored as **42 character hex address** with prefix `"0x"`).
+The transactions in a smart contract are processed by the blockchain and stored as a **42 character hex address** with the prefix `"0x"`).
 All of which means that they can be sent automatically without needing a third party.

 **🤔 Remember:** They're stored in a public database.
 And once a smart contract is deployed, it cannot be changed.